-Two projects are accepting bids and should encumber soon.
-Three projects plan to encumber funds this fiscal year.
-The three remaining projects should encumber this year but may slip into FY 2026.
+Three preliminary engineering phase projects are expected to encumber soon.
+Two construction phase projects have opening bids on May 6th and May 7th and plan to encumber funds this fiscal year.
 AMATS must secure a loan for TASA; however, the amount will be based on what projects are actually going to encumber this fiscal year.
+Currently, we need just over \$600,000.

-The Draft AMATS Transportation Improvement Program FY 2026-2029 will be presented later in this meeting.
-Projects that do slip into FY 2026 will be added as amendments to this TIP, once it is approved in July 2025.
+The Final Draft AMATS Transportation Improvement Program FY 2026-2029 will be presented later in this meeting.
+No projects are expected to slip into FY 2026, but if they do they will be added as amendments to this TIP, once it is approved in July 2025.
 Also, later in calendar year 2025, AMATS will be accepting applications for another round of funding.
 The TAC-TIP Subcommittee will review the Funding Policy Guidelines for potential changes soon.